forcedotcom/isvte-sfdx-plugin/_articles/en/faq.md

 ## Q: What is Salesforce ISV Technical Enablment Plugin?
-A: Salesforce ISV Technical Enablment Plugin (ISVTE Plugin) is a [Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_architecture.htm) plug-in that helps developers take full advantage of the Salesforce Platform while avoiding potential pitfalls.
+A: Salesforce ISV Technical Enablment Plugin (ISVTE Plugin) is a [Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_architecture.htm) plugin that helps developers take full advantage of the Salesforce Platform while avoiding potential pitfalls.

-The plug-in generates a detailed inventory of your application metadata.
+The plugin generates a detailed inventory of your application metadata.
 Based on that, it identifies helpful resources, relevant alerts and other best practices.
 You can run the plugin on-command in the CLI, or integrate it into your CI/CD framework so you can run it against every code change.

 ## Q: What else do I need before I can use ISVTE Plugin?